PiranitaGomez/HRStreamer/README.md

 ## Wear/Android side
 This consists of a Wear OS companion app that runs on the Google Pixel Watch, and an Android app that runs on an Android smartphone.
 The apps work together to enable the streaming of heart rate data from a wearable device to a handheld Android device using the Wear Data Layer API.
-The Wear OS app utilizes a [`WearableListenerService`][1] to consume and transmit DataEvents, while the Android app implements the [`DataClient.OnDataChangedListener` interface][2].
+The Wear OS app utilizes a [`WearableListenerService`][1] to consume and transmit DataEvents, while the Android app implements the [`DataClient.OnDataChangedListener`][2] interface.

 The code was developed based on the following resources:
 - [Android DataLayer Sample][3]